trenskow/isvalid/README.md

 In the above example the input must be of type `String`.

-All schemas must have the `type` specified and/or have a custom validator through a `custom` function - more about [custom validators](#custom) in it's designated section below.
+All schemas must have at least a `type`, `custom` or `equal` validator - or a combination of any of them.

 ### Validators Available to All Types